stavis1/LipoCLEAN/README.md

 ## Other information

+Our tool supports both MS-DIAL 4 and 5.
+However, some columns were renamed and scaled differently between the two versions so a model trained on one version's data will not work with the other.
+Both the options file and the model are specific to a version of MS-DIAL.
+We provide separate default options files for each version that can be obtained with the `--print MSD4` and `--print MSD5` command line arguments, respectively.

 We have tested the tool on Windows 10 and Ubuntu 22.04.
 Although we have not tested this, we expect that the Docker version will work on Macs with intel chips and that the Conda version should work on any machine that has Conda installed.

 The `tests` and `build` directories in this repository are intended for internal development use only and the scripts they contain are not expected to work on other systems.